TimofeevAlex/LastFM/README.md

 ### Training

 Each model has a separate notebook for training and evaluating.
+Simply run each notebook to get the results described in the report.
+Plots